 🙋 Recipe FAQs

-This depends on the type of ramen and your desired flavour profile.
-White miso paste will give the ramen a light and sweet flavour, whereas red will add a more pungent savoury taste.
+This depends on the type of ramen and your desired flavor profile.
+White miso paste will give the ramen a light and sweet flavor, whereas red will add a more pungent savory taste.
 Most people prefer to make ramen with white miso paste or a mixture of the two.

 Like many dishes, miso ramen can be considered a healthy meal when eaten in moderation.
 There are a few things you can do to reduce the fat and sodium and make it more nutritious including using whole wheat noodles, opting for a lower sodium broth, swapping fatty pork for lean chicken or tofu, and adding veggies like fresh steamed spinach or pak choi.

 The best ramen is fresh ramen.
 I don't recommend storing an assembled bowl of ramen in the fridge to eat the next day.
 The toppings will get soggy and craggy.